 When you hear the word retouching you may think of the kind of airbrushing that we hear about magazines doing.
 In reality, there is a huge spectrum of retouching that a photographer can do to each photograph.

 Some photographers won’t offer any retouching at all.
-Some will fix things like runny noses, crumbs from the breadstick your toddler just ate, or the bruise that your 8 year old managed to pick up the day before the shoot.
+Some will fix things like runny noses, crumbs from the breadstick your toddler just ate, or the bruise that your 8-year-old managed to pick up the day before the shoot.
 Others will offer as much retouching as you like – they may even take 10 years off if you ask them to!

 The level of retouching that is right for you will depend on the kind of finish you’d like in your photographs.
 If you’d like a natural look, choosing a photographer who does very heavy retouching probably isn’t right.
-Equally, if you know that you wouldn’t want to display a picture of your child with a runny nose, or a few stray breadcrumbs round their mouth a photographer who doesn’t offer retouching may not be right for your family either.
+Equally, if you know that you wouldn’t want to display a picture of your child with a runny nose, or a few stray breadcrumbs around their mouth a photographer who doesn’t offer retouching may not be right for your family either.

 Photography is no different – there are photographers in every location offering their skills at different budgets and with a different level of service.

 What you’ll find as you do your research is that you’ll receive different kinds of service at different price points, so comparing family photographers on price alone isn’t really possible.
-Instead I recommend finding out exactly what you can expect to receive from each photographer in terms of service and the final photographs, and how much it costs.
+Instead, I recommend finding out exactly what you can expect to receive from each photographer in terms of service and the final photographs, and how much it costs.
 Then you can make an informed decision about the kind of experience you would like to have, and how much you would like to spend.

 I hope that this article has helped you to decide on the kind of family photography experience that you would like to have, and to feel confident that you’re choosing the best family photographer to capture your family.